tandih/tandih.github.io/_posts/2016-03-06-MAGENTO-2-API-BASIC.md

 Integrate with a CMS (Content Management System).

-Using as backend for your app, web, .... etc
+Using as the backend for your app, web, .... etc

 #Key Features and Capabilities: